titan000001/TitanASMStudio/README.md

 ---

 ## ⚖️ License
-This project is open-source and intended for educational purposes.
+This project is open-source and intended for educational use.

-**Developed with ❤️ for Advanced Agentic Coding.**